-Pilot: P/O. Reginald P. Blenner Hassett Plunkett 40849 RAF Age ?
-Missing
+Pilot: P/O. Reginald Patrick Blennerhassett Plunkett 40849 RAF Age 24 Missing believed killed.

 REASON FOR LOSS:

-During the return they were attacked by a unit from 412 Squadriglia in Fiat CR.42.
-The Italian Biplane ace, Mario Visentini (2) claimed to have shot him down at 19:15 hrs.
-Fl/Lt.
-Irvine managed to escape and return to base unharmed.
-The aircraft and the pilot, P/O. Plunkett could not be found, despite a search mission undertaken.
+During the return they had been attacked by a unit from 412 Squadriglia in Fiat CR.42.
+The Italian Biplane ace, Mario Visentini (3) claimed to have shot him down at 19:15 hours, the Wellesley crashing into the Red Sea.

 Some reports state that the two pilots took off on an unauthorised operation after a bet in the squadron mess that they could achieve this operation - without one of them taking air gunners.
 We are unable to confirm this.